 About me

 Welcome!
-I’m Nidhish Sagar, a Master’s student at MIT, specializing in Electrical Engineering & Computer Science (EECS + NSE).
-My research focus is on leveraging Artificial Intelligence (AI) for Science, with particular interests in physics-informed machine learning, hybrid modeling, and multimodal techniques for embodied systems.
+I’m Nidhish Sagar, currently pursuing my PhD at the University of Cambridge.
+I recently graduated with a masters at MIT, specializing in Electrical Engineering & Computer Science.
+My research focus is on leveraging AI for Science, with particular interests in physics-informed machine learning, hybrid modeling, and multimodal techniques for studying energy systems.

-Currently, I work on hybrid models that integrate mechanistic and data-driven approaches to optimize industrial chemical processes.
-I’ve also published research on how machine learning can solve challenges in materials science.
+Currently, I work on building AI models to understand fundamental mechanisms behind battery degradation.
+I’ve also published research on how machine learning can solve challenges in industrial chemical processes and materials science.
 Based on the courses I have taken at MIT, I’ve developed a keen interest in applying AI to discover insights into scientific phenomena whose data have complex mathematical relationships.

 Previously, my research has spanned diverse topics such as: